smakosh/old-smakosh.com/content/posts/2019/solving-hashtags-problems/index.md

 - I used Adobe Illustrator to design the mobile icon
 - Adobe XD to design the wireframes & user interfaces
-- Kanban framework to implement agile software development methodology
+- Kanban lean method to better handle project management using Trello
-- Trello to manage my tasks and I went with a daily then weekly sprint
-- Developed with react Native:
+- Developed with React Native: (0.60.5)
   - Navigation: react-navigation (since the app is not that large otherwise I would have used react-native-navigation)
   - Styling: styled-components
   - Deployment: Fastlane
   - Env variables: react-native-config
-  - State management: redux
+  - State management: ~~redux~~ useReducer and useContext!
-  - HOCs: Recompose
+  - HOCs: ~~Recompose~~ no more HOCs
   - HTTP Requests: axios
   - Forms: formik
+  - Form validation: yup
   - Ads: react-native-admob
   - Toast: react-native-simple-toast
   - Upload: react-native-photo-upload
   - Swiper: react-native-swiper
-  - Middleware: redux-thunk
+  - Middleware: ~~redux-thunk~~ not anymore
-  - Form validation: yup
   - Prettier & Eslint for linting & formatting my code
   - VSCode as code editor
+  - Image recognition: clarifai
+  - i18n: react-intl
+  - Analytics: react-native-mixpanel

 Feel free to download Ai Hashtags and leave your feedback on the app or down in the comments: [Download Ai Hashtags](https://ai-hashtags.com/?ref=smakosh.com)